Minhaj-Rahat/Minhaj-Rahat.github.io/_posts/2025-11-15-esil-rosetta-stone-binary-analysis.md

 | **LLVM IR** | RetDec, McSema | Closest to source-level, optimizable | (not yet) |
 | **VEX** | angr/Valgrind | Well-suited for symbolic execution | (not yet) |

-We chose ESIL for CIAO because of its faster processing time and compact representation — important when you're processing 9,954 malware samples.
+We chose ESIL for CIAO because of its faster processing time and compact representation, important when you're processing 9,954 malware samples.
 For Cimalir, where we needed richer function attributes (caller/callee counts, control transfers), Ghidra's P-Code was the better fit.

 The broader lesson: **the choice of IR depends on what you're optimizing for.** Speed and vocabulary size?
 ESIL.
 Semantic depth?
 P-Code or LLVM IR.
 Symbolic execution?
 VEX.
 There's no universal winner.